juancumbeq/juancumbeq/README.md

 SIN CENTRAR
 **`👨🏽‍💻 Web & Multi-platform Developer  |⁣⁣  🖥 FullStack Especialist  |  ⚡️ Blockchain Technology Enthusiast`**
 **juancumbeq/juancumbeq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 <!--DESCRIPTION-->

-I'm an aspiring junior full-stack developer eager to create an impact in the digital world.
+II'm an aspiring junior full-stack developer eager to create an impact in the digital world.
 I enjoy building coding projects from the ground up, starting with planning and design.
 I find inspiration in content creators who use code to solve real-life problems.
 <br/><br/>

 <!--CONTACT ACTION BUTTONS-->
 <p align="center">